NEWS CENTER Maine's 2022 Project Heat Telethon to help with heating assistance in Maine

 On Jan.
 20, NEWS CENTER Maine’s Project Heat telethon will raise money to support United Way’s Keep ME Warm fund.
-Phone lines will be open from 5:00 a.m. – 8:00 p.m.
-With the help of all eight United Ways of Maine and 211 Maine, your donations will be used statewide.
+Phone lines will be open from 5 a.m. to 8 p.m.
+With the help of all seven United Ways of Maine and 211 Maine, your donations will be used statewide.

 Click here to donate now.